sahib/brig/README.md

 * No central server at all.
 Still, central architectures can be build with ``brig``.
 * Simple user identification and discovery with users that look like email addresses.

-Also take a look [at the website draft](http://sahib.github.io/brig/public/) for a polished list of features.
+Also take a look [at the documentation](http://brig.readthedocs.io/en/latest/index.html) for more details.

 ## Getting started